onera/Cassiopee/Post/doc/source/Rotor.rst

 .. py:function:: Post.Rotor.exportAccumulatorPerPsi(accumulator, psi=0., vars=['F1','F2'])

     Export a given psi of an accumulator (psi,rad) in a 1D zone.
+    For distributed computations, the exported zone is identical on all processors.

     :param accumulator: (psi,rad) accumulator
     :type  accumulator: dictionary